Kangalini Sufia

-Sufia Khatun (known as Kangalini Sufia; born 01 January 1961) is a Bangladeshi folk singer.
+Sufia Khatun (known as Kangalini Sufia; born 1 January 1961) is a Bangladeshi folk singer.
 Her real name is "Anita Halder".
 She performed as a playback singer for the films Darodi Shatru, Agun and Raj Shinghashon.

 Early life

-Sufia was born in 1948/49 in greater Faridpur to Khokon Halder and Tulu Halder.
+Sufia was born in 1948/49 in greater Faridpur (now Rajbari) to Khokon Halder and Tulu Halder.
 At the age of 14/15, she began singing at village functions.
 Around 1974, she converted to Islam and took on the name Sufia Khatun.
 Artist Mustafa Monwar christened her "Kangalini Sufia".

 Music

-Sufia mostly performs with a five-member troupe that includes Baul Jahangir, Baul Mander Fakir, Pushpo (Sufia's sister), Chumki Kangalini (Sufia's granddaughter) and Bilkis Banu.
+Sufia mostly performs with a five-member troupe that includes Baul Jahangir, Baul Mander Fakir, Pushpo (Sufia's daughter), Chumki Kangalini (Sufia's granddaughter) and Bilkis Banu.
 She collaborated with other musicians including Kuddus Boyati, Abdur Rahman Boyati and Anusheh Anadil.

 In October 2016, Sufia released her first CD album titled Ma.